ProgrammerAL/Presentations-2025/onetug-meetup-september-2025/presentation.md

 - Needs to handle being `new`ed up in code and deserialized
   - Code needs to enforce null rules
   - Attributes for deserializarion
+- `required` keyword and `[Required]` attribute are different
+  - Keyword is for compile time
+  - Attribute is for runtime deserialization
-* This means duplicated logic
+- This means duplicated logic

 ---